-All Cruiser alternators rated at 100 amps come standard with a 3/8" single groove 2.5" deep V pulley.
-The deep V pulley is designed to provide optimal power transfer for belts measuring 3/8" (10mm).
-All Cruiser alternators rated at 120 amps come standard with a 1/2" single groove 2.5" deep V pulley.
-The deep V pulley is designed to provide optimal power transfer for belts measuring 1/2" (13mm).
-All Cruiser alternators rated at 140 & 160 amps must use a Double V Pulley or a Serpentine Pulley.
+All Cruiser alternators rated at 100, 120, 140 and 160 amps come standard with Serpentine Pulley, you can request a 3/8" single groove 2.5" deep V pulley for the 100, or 120, the deep V pulley is designed to provide optimal power transfer for belts measuring 3/8" (10mm).
+All Cruiser alternators rated at 140 & 160 amps we supply with Serpentine pulley, you can use a Double V Pulley.
 Should your application require a different pulley than that provided as standard, ElectroMaax may carry an optional pulley more suited to your needs.